 As frequently noted, viruses are not organisms; Figure 2.4 indicates their subcellular position.
-Chapters 5 and 10 describe viruses and viral diseases.
 Two major distinguishing characteristics of viruses are that, in contrast to cells, they contain either RNA or DNA (never both) and, further, they are submicroscopic particles and can be seen only with an electron microscope (FIGURE 2.12).
 Some have an additional coat or envelope encompassing them.
 Viruses are described as obligate intracellular parasites, meaning they must be (obligate) inside living cells (intracellular) to replicate; they are not capable of autonomous replication.
 They take over the metabolic machinery and reap the benefits of energy production, without any expenditure of energy, by the host cell.
 Perhaps this is the ultimate in parasitism.